 With 51 million passengers in 2012, Schiphol takes the fourth place in the ranking of European passenger airports.
 Regarding airport cargo, Schiphol handled 1.5 million tonnes in 2012, taking it to the third place in the list of the top 10 European airports.
 The number of passengers increased by 3.3% and freight dropped by 2.7%.

 There are 18 schools in Amstelveen: 8 public, 4 Protestant Christian, 4 Roman Catholic and 2 special neutral schools.
 There are also two special schools.
 The number of schools has decreased in recent years as a result of fusions.

 Concentrated in the district Keizer Karelpark, there are four secondary schools with a total of over 5,600 students.
 The number of pupils in secondary education climbed steadily to 6,430 in 2012/2013.
 All in all, Amstelveen has 12,107 primary and secondary school students.

 The ISA (International School of Amsterdam) provides education for pupils between the ages of 3 to 18 years (from kindergarten to the GCSE) and has a total of 1,075 students: 606 in elementary and 469 in secondary school.

 There are students from 53 different countries.
 The largest group of students come from the United States, Japan, South-Korea, the UK, Netherlands and Scandinavia.
-ISA students tend to spend an average of two to five years studying in Amstelveen.
+ISA students tend to spend an average of between two and five years studying in Amstelveen.